adrianminnaar/todo-app/README.md

 * Input todo items in the input box.
 * Click enter button or enter on keyboard and save the item to a list
 * The todo list item can be edit, by click the edit icon.
-* In the edit,you may add a due date,ckick the checked icon to mark item as completeted
+* In the edit,you may add a due date.
+* Double click the checked icon to mark item as completeted(strike through)
 * Once edited all changes must be saved.
 * input can be sorted alphabetically, by after inputting item and click the sort button.